bcii/bcii.github.io/about.md

 <strong>About bcii</strong>

+### <strong>bcii is:</strong>

-bcii is Computer Science, Automatic Information,
+Computer Science, Automatic Information,

 Electrical and Electronics Engineering

-bcii is Biotech, Bionics and BioAi
+bcii is Biology, Biotech, Bionics, BioAi

+And Information Architecture.

 ### <strong>Contact us</strong>
 If You use a mobile device <a href="tel:31644413707"><strong>Call</strong></a>